cunum/lutris-scripts/README.md

-Lutris scripts for the installation of the GOG versions of the following games:
+Lutris scripts for the installation of the GOG versions of the following games.
+The scripts install the games and apply different patches (like the popular REbirth patch) to make the games work flawlessly on Steam Deck.

 - Resident Evil (1996)
   - Classic REbirth